xealy/Hearty-Cookery/README.md

   * Run command for Docker deployment on AWS EC2 (API keys with auto-filled AWS creds via EC2): docker run -p 80:80 -i -e NUTRIDIGM_API_KEY=XXX -e EDAMAM_API_KEY=XXX -e EDAMAM_APP_ID=XXX -e YOUTUBE_API_KEY=XXX lilxandra/hearty-cookery-final

+**NOTE**: When deploying to AWS EC2, credentials are auto filled via internal authentication, hence there’s no need to input them in the docker run command.
+The inclusion of the AWS config object is all that is required to retrieve these credentials.

 ## Screenshots
 Instead of screenrecording a demo of how to use the app I screenrecorded myself making it :))) So here are some screenshots instead:
 1. Click on a health condition to receive curated list of recipes for this condition (due to free version of Nutridigm API key, there are only food databases available for a limit of 2 health conditions, therefore others are disabled):